-Risk of violent crime (armed robbery and sexual assault) and high risk of petty crime exist throughout the country, especially in Santo Domingo and beach resort areas, and along routes to and from Las Americas International Airport.
+Moderate risk of violent crime (armed robbery, sexual assault, and assault) and high risk of petty crime exist throughout the country, especially in Santo Domingo, in beach resort areas, and along routes to and from Las Americas International Airport.
 Sexual assaults occurring in beach resorts have often been perpetrated by resort or hotel employees.
 Theft of items from checked baggage in airports is common.

 Hazardous water conditions (including currents, tides, and undertows) may occur.
 Heed posted warnings, and avoid beaches that are not patrolled.
 Do not swim alone or after dark, and do not walk on any beach after dark.

 Basic safety standards for recreational water activities (including scuba diving, snorkeling, and jet-skiing) may not be in place.
 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.

 Basic safety standards for adventure activities (including eco-tourism activities) may not be in place.
 Travelers should only use reputable adventure-sport operators for activities and equipment rentals.

 Significant risk of traffic-related injury or death exists.
 The road traffic death rate is more than 24 per 100,000 population, the highest risk category.
 Carefully assess the safety of transportation options before any road travel.

 Drunk driving laws are poorly enforced.

 Structural standards for vehicles may not meet international standards.

 The US Federal Aviation Administration has determined that the civil aviation authority of this country oversees its air carriers in accordance with minimum international safety standards.

 The hurricane season is from June through November.
 Floods, mudslides, and landslides may occur.